Corey-Farr/Rapid-Routes-Task-0/README.md

-Set PATH to filepath of desired mp3 file
-Set PROMPT to desired prompt for AI
-Program will print the transcription and response to given prompt
+Program will print the hardcoded AI response to the hardcoded sample transcription.